gloriousCode/OTPNWACFEGO/README.md

 - Your 2FA secret codes

 ## Current Features
-- GUI for viewing ONE 2FA OTP
+- GUI for viewing your 2FA OTPs
-- A countdown timer for ONE 2FA OTP
+- A countdown timer
 - A button to click copy

 ## Upcoming Features
-- GUI for viewing your 2FA OTPs
-- A countdown timer
 - Encryption of your secrets
 - Add new keys in-app
 - Delete existing keys in-app